 - Demonstrates professional and/or commercial contacts and can leverage them for ISACA/ITGI’s benefit

 - Maintains a global perspective on professional issues and ISACA/ITGI matters

 - Adheres to ISACA’s Code of Professional Ethics

 - Demonstrates an energetic ability to accomplish organization objectives

 - Has demonstrated positive performance in current and previous local and international ISACA or other professional/volunteer roles

 Any member of ISACA meeting the requirements and attributes of the position is eligible to be a candidate.

-All forms and supplemental materials will be reviewed and evaluated by the ISACA Nominating Committee.
+All forms and supplemental candidate materials are reviewed and evaluated by the ISACA Nominating Committee.
 Candidates should be aware that the Nominating Committee reserves the right to gather information on candidates via publicly available web sites such as Google, Facebook and LinkedIn.
 The Nominating Committee may also request a telephone (or videoconference/Skype) interview with selected candidates.
-The committee will present the full slate for the 2015-2016 term in an April 2015 issue of @ISACA.
+The committee generally presents the full slate in the April preceding the term (e.g. April 2015 for the 2015-2016 term).

-If the Nominating Committee puts forward only one candidate for each office, and the membership submits no nominations by petition, the election process will be deemed an election by acclamation 30 days before the Annual Meeting of the Membership.
+If the Nominating Committee puts forward only one candidate for each office, and the membership submits no nominations by petition, the election process is deemed an election by acclamation 30 days before the Annual Meeting of the Membership.